 Investigative Findings: What Authorities Found

-In reality, a comprehensive review by fact-checking companies and investigative press reporters revealed a stunning fact-- there was no missing out on person report applied for anybody named Gracie Mae Thompson matching the details in the post.
+A thorough review by fact-checkers and reporters found something surprising.
+There was no missing person report for anyone named Gracie Mae Thompson that matched the details in the post.
 Police databases held no active case involving such a specific in Tomball, Texas, or throughout the surrounding region.

 "We've seen this technique sometimes," kept in mind a public security expert at Snopes.
 "They victimize individuals's empathy and great intentions by posting psychological stories of fake missing kids.
 As soon as the post gains traction, they change the material or link it to harmful product."